Its-LALOL/LALOL-Hub/Backdoor-Scanner/README.md

 3. Works in all backdoored games

 #
 We logging the account name and account ID and the backdoor games.
-If u want disable logs add `_G.LALOL_Hub_Backdoor_Logs_Disabled=true` string before loadstring
+If u want disable logs add `_G.LALOL_Hub_Backdoor_Logs_Disabled=true` before loadstring